 Bank Frick endeavours to reduce operational risk to a minimum by specifying clear powers and responsibilities, a complete limit system, appropriate controls and the resulting precautions.

-Furthermore, the continuous further development of the blockchain banking business area always entails new technological and operational risks that are also being integrated into existing risk models and stress tests.
-The management is continuously informed about operational risks by means of reports.
+Furthermore, the continuously developing blockchain banking business segment entails new technological and operational risks that are also being integrated into existing risk models and stress tests.
+The management is continuously updated about operational risks in reports.